 If the source table contains the field name OMS_PK_INCRMT, the incremental synchronization task cannot be recovered after it is interrupted.

-If you change the unique index at the destination without enabling DDL synchronization, you must restart the data migration task.
+If you change the unique index at the target without enabling DDL synchronization, you must restart the data migration task.
 Otherwise, data may be inconsistent.

 Check the objects in the recycle bin of the Oracle-compatible mode of OceanBase Database.
 If the number of objects exceeds 100, internal table queries may time out.
 Therefore, you must clean up the objects in the recycle bin.